-Individual investors in the United States have access to a wide selection of investment opportunities, including international investments.
-The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help educate investors about international investing.
-This Investor Bulletin describes ways individual investors may obtain information about international investments— including special factors to consider when investing internationally.
+Individual investors in the United States have access to a wide selection of investment opportunities.
+These opportunities include international investments and domestic investments that give investors international exposure, such as U.S.-registered mutual funds that invest in foreign assets and the other examples described below.
+The SEC’s Office of Investor Education and Advocacy is issuing this Investor Bulletin to help educate investors about certain aspects of international investing by describing ways individual investors may obtain information about international investments and investments that offer international exposure — including special issues and risks to consider with these investments.

 Should I consider international investments?

-Two of the chief reasons individual investors invest internationally are:
+Two of the chief reasons individual investors invest in international investments and investments with international exposure are:

 - growth (taking advantage of the potential for growth in some foreign economies, particularly in emerging markets).

-Investors should consider various factors when assessing potential investments, be they domestic or international.
+Investors should consider various factors when assessing potential investments, whether domestic or international.

 International investment returns may move in a different direction, or at a different pace, than U.S. investment returns.
-Including exposure to both domestic and foreign securities in your portfolio may reduce the risk that you will lose money if there is a drop in U.S. investment returns and your portfolio’s overall investment returns over time may have less volatility.
-Keep in mind that with globalization, markets are increasingly intertwined across borders.
-Investors should balance these considerations along with factors unique to international investing, including those described below.
+In that case, including exposure to both domestic and foreign securities in a portfolio may reduce the risk that an investor will lose money if there is a drop in U.S. investment returns and a portfolio’s overall investment returns over time may have less volatility.
+Keep in mind, though, that this is not always true and that with globalization, markets are increasingly intertwined across borders.
+Investors should balance these considerations along with issues and risks unique to international investing, including those described below.

 How can I invest internationally?

 There are a number of ways individual investors may gain exposure to international investments.
-As with domestic investments, investors should first learn as much as they can about an investment.
+As with all investments, investors should first learn as much as they can about an investment before investing.

-Mutual funds.
-There are different kinds of mutual funds that invest in foreign securities, including: global and international funds (that invest in companies and businesses outside of the United States); regional or country funds (that invest in a particular region or country); or international index funds (that seek to track the results of a particular foreign market or international index).
-Investing through mutual funds may reduce some of the potential risks of investing internationally because mutual funds provide more diversification than most investors could achieve on their own.
-If you want to learn more about investing in these types of mutual funds, as well as in mutual funds generally, information is available in Mutual Funds – A Guide for Investors.
+U.S.-registered mutual funds.
+There are different kinds of U.S.-registered mutual funds that invest in foreign securities, including: global funds (that invest primarily in foreign companies, but may also invest in U.S. companies); international funds (that invest in companies outside of the United States); regional or country funds (that invest primarily in a particular region or country); or international index funds (that seek to track the results of a particular foreign market or international index).
+Investing through U.S.-registered mutual funds may reduce some of the potential risks of investing internationally because mutual funds may provide more diversification than most investors could achieve on their own and they are subject to U.S. regulations protecting investors.
+To learn more about investing in these types of mutual funds, as well as in mutual funds generally, information is available in Mutual Funds and ETFs – A Guide for Investors.

 American depositary receipts.
-The stocks of most foreign companies that trade in U.S. markets are traded as American depositary receipts (ADRs) issued by U.S. depositary banks (rather than the actual foreign company stock).
+The stocks of most foreign companies that trade in U.S. markets are traded as American depositary receipts (ADRs).
 Each ADR represents one or more shares of a foreign stock or a fraction of a share.
-If you own an ADR you have the right to obtain the foreign stock it represents, but U.S. investors usually find it more convenient and cost-effective to own the ADR.
+If investors own an ADR they have the right to obtain the foreign stock it represents, but U.S. investors usually find it more convenient and cost-effective to own the ADR.
 The price of an ADR generally corresponds to the price of the foreign stock in its home market, adjusted for the ratio of ADRs to foreign company shares.
-Sometimes the terms “ADR” and “ADS” (for American depositary share) are used interchangeably.
+Investors can purchase ADRs through a U.S. broker.
+To learn more about investing in ADRs, information is available in Investor Bulletin: American Depositary Receipts.

 U.S.-traded foreign stocks.
 Although most foreign stocks trade in the U.S. markets as ADRs, some foreign companies list their stock directly here as well as in their local market.
 For example, some Canadian stocks that are listed and trade on Canadian markets are also listed and trade directly in U.S. markets, rather than as ADRs.
 Some foreign companies list their securities in multiple markets, which may include U.S. markets.
-You can purchase ADRs and U.S.-listed foreign stocks that trade in the United States through your U.S. broker.
+Investors can purchase U.S.-listed foreign stocks that trade in the United States through a U.S. broker.

 Where can I find information about investing internationally?

-You should learn as much as you can about an investment, and about an investment adviser or broker-dealer, before you invest.
-Tracking down information on international investments may require extra effort, but it will make you a more informed investor.
-One of the most important things to remember is to read and understand the information about an investment before you invest.
+Investors should learn as much as they can about an investment, and about a broker-dealer or an investment adviser, before they invest.
+Tracking down information on international investments may require extra effort, but it will make investors more informed.
+One of the most important things to remember is to read and understand the information about an investment before investing.
 Here are some sources of information to consider:

-Mutual fund firms.
-You can get the prospectus for a particular mutual fund directly from the mutual fund firm.
-Many firms also have websites and phone lines that provide helpful information about international investing.
+U.S.-registered mutual funds and ETFs.
+Investors can get the prospectus for a particular U.S.-registered mutual fund or ETF directly from the mutual fund or ETF.
+Many of these funds also have websites and phone lines to assist investors that may provide helpful information about international investing.
+In addition, prospectuses of U.S.-registered mutual funds and ETFs are also available through the SEC’s EDGAR website at no charge.

-Broker-dealers and investment advisers.
-Your broker or investment adviser may have research reports on particular foreign companies, individual countries or geographic regions.
+U.S.-registered broker-dealers and investment advisers.
+A broker or investment adviser may have research reports on particular foreign companies, individual countries or geographic regions.
 Ask whether updated reports are available on a regular basis.
-Your broker or investment adviser also may be able to provide you with copies of SEC reports and other information.
+A broker or investment adviser also may be able to provide investors with copies of SEC reports and other information.

 Foreign companies.
-Foreign companies often prepare annual reports, and some, but not all, companies also publish an English language version of their annual report.
-Ask your broker for copies of the company’s reports or check to see if they are available from the SEC.
+Foreign companies often prepare annual reports, and some companies also publish an English language version of their annual report.
+Ask a broker for copies of the company’s reports or check to see if they are available from the SEC.
 Some foreign companies post their annual reports and other financial information on their websites.

 What issues and risks should I consider when investing internationally?